Cipery/100-days-of-code/log.md

 **Thoughts:** Feeling rly bad today, hope it's not.. you know what.. but feeling good about this project!

 **Link to work:** :>

+### Day 17: February 24th, 2021 - Zigbee2Mqtt device monitoring in .Net 5 + Blazor

+**Today's Progress**: Feeling sick, absent from work, slept for most of the day, still managed to work on this second project for over one hour!
+Created the project from template, upgraded to net5, made auth work and chosen https://blazority.com as the lib that I will use to create nice user interface

+**Thoughts:** Blazor is just.. the best thing

+**Link to work:** :>